jeffblankenburg/31-days-of-vibe-coding/outlines/week3.md

 ## Day 21 – Context Is King: Memory, Docs, and State

 **Abstract:**
-AI forgets everything—unless you remind it.
+AI forgets everything, unless you remind it.
 This post explores how to manage context: keeping the AI aware of your architecture, files, and progress without overwhelming it.
 Bonus: how observability data can act as your system’s external memory.

 ### Outline
 1. **The Forgetfulness Problem** – Stateless models and session resets.